joonanlab/BSMS222_2019Fall/README.md

 # 5. Assessment

 ### Assignments 40%
 Students will be asked to submit a assignment for every class.
-An assignment is that students will write down the R markdown for the class and submit it to the blackboard.
+An assignment is that students will write down the R markdown for the class and submit it vis Slack.

 ### Weekly Quiz 20%
 Students will be asked to have a quiz for coding test.